kotasagar/RailwayReservationSpringBoot/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+1.Fork the repository
-Create a new branch (git checkout -b feature-branch).
+2.Create a new branch (git checkout -b feature-branch) 3.Make your changes
-Make your changes.
-Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature-branch).
-Create a new Pull Request.
+4.Commit your changes (git commit -m 'Add new feature') 5.Push to the branch (git push origin feature-branch) 6.Create a new Pull Request

 ## Contact